noakawa/ihomes_scraping/README.md

 ## Getting Started

-This project contains 5 files: config.py, requirements.txt, web_scrap.py, out_of_scrap.py and README.md
+This project contains 7 files: config.py, requirements.txt, web_scrap.py, out_of_scrap.py, db_creation.py,
+db_implementation.py, private_info.py and README.md

-There are implemented to scrap data from iHomes website 'https://www.ihomes.co.il/s/tel-aviv-yafo' and gather information about properties in Tel Aviv only
+There are implemented to scrap data from iHomes website 'https://www.ihomes.co.il/s/tel-aviv-yafo' and gather information about properties in cities in Israel

 It is implemented using bs4 and grequests